Josh Allen’s historic season – seriously, it’s amazing

 Analysis by Harry Enten, CNN

-(CNN) — The Buffalo Bills’ loss last week at the hands of the Los Angeles Rams was one of the most painful regular season defeats I could recall.
-How could Buffalo waste a historic six-touchdown (three passing and three rushing) day from quarterback Josh Allen?

-But from the loss comes a rising hope from this diehard Bills fan that this is finally the year that the team finally wins a Super Bowl.
+(CNN) — The Buffalo Bills arguably won their biggest game of the year by defeating the Detroit Lions on Sunday.

-The reason is simple: Mr. Allen.
-He is putting together a historic year that not only may give him his first MVP award but will always keep the Bills alive in the hunt for the Lombardi Trophy.
+The reason is simple: Josh Allen.
+He’s put up ridiculous stats the last few weeks in terms of rushing and passing touchdowns, but it’s more than that.
+Allen is putting together a historic year that not only may give him his first MVP award but will always keep the Bills alive in the hunt for the Lombardi Trophy.

 Allen is the best quarterback in the league when you look at his passing and rushing statistics.
 Statistics that try to do this – such as ESPN’s QBR or expected points added (which is a component of QBR) – rank Allen as number one.
 The Buffalo signal-caller has never ranked first in either of these statistics at the end of the season.

 Where Allen has been special this year is that he’s playing nearly mistake-free football.
-He’s been sacked just 3.2% of the time when attempting to pass.
-That’s well down from his career average of 5.05%, and it ranks second in the NFL.
-It’s less than half the level of the average quarterback (7.06%), which is right about where Kansas City Chiefs star Patrick Mahomes sits (7.01%).
+He’s been sacked just 2.95% of the time when attempting to pass.
+That’s well down from his career average of 5.00%, and it ranks second in the NFL.
+It’s less than half the level of the average quarterback (7.05%), which is just north of where Kansas City Chiefs star Patrick Mahomes sits (6.52%).

 What makes Allen’s low sack percentage so impressive is he doesn’t just throw the ball away to avoid a sack.
 He tries to make something happen on almost every play – and often succeeds.